Ulbora/auth_interface/README.md

-Authorization Contract for authorizaton modules used on GoAuth2
+Authentication Contract for authentication modules used on GoAuth2
 ==============